Bupropion: Pharmacodynamics

 No data are available on occupancy of the norepinephrine transporter (NET) by bupropion and its metabolites.
-However, due to the increased exposure of hydroxybupropion over bupropion itself, which has higher affinity for the NET than the DAT, bupropion's overall pharmacological profile in humans may end up making it effectively more of a norepinephrine reuptake inhibitor than a dopamine reuptake inhibitor.
+However, due to the increased exposure of hydroxybupropion over bupropion itself, which has higher affinity for the NET than the DAT, bupropion's overall pharmacological profile in humans may end up making it effectively more of a norepinephrine reuptake inhibitor (NRI) than a dopamine reuptake inhibitor.
 Accordingly, the clinical effects of bupropion are more consistent with noradrenergic activity than with dopaminergic actions.
+However, in contrast to other NRIs like atomoxetine and reboxetine, but similarly to methylphenidate, bupropion fails to alter the clinical tyramine pressor response, an index of norepinephrine reuptake inhibition.

 Bupropion has a particularly odd pattern of inducing DAT inhibition, since it displays markedly enhanced binding affinity towards the DAT-(NET S1) mutant (DAT with NET primary binding site) over normal (wild-type) DAT, and noticeably diminished binding affinity towards the NET-(DAT S1) mutant (NET with DAT primary binding site) over regular (wild-type) NET.
 In spite of clear preference for NET binding site by itself, bupropion retains overall preference for complete DAT, implying that bupropion may make use of non-binding sites on the DAT molecule to exert its own binding, as well as the potential of augmented affinity for NET if its binding site is otherwise conformationally exposed.

 Bupropion has been claimed to be a sigma σ_{1} receptor agonist.
 Its antidepressant-like effects in rodents depend on σ_{1} receptor activation.
 They are enhanced and inhibited by σ_{1} receptor agonists and antagonists, respectively.
 However, no data on the binding or functional effects of bupropion at the human sigma receptors seem to be available.
 In any case, bupropion has been reported to bind to rodent σ_{1} receptors with IC_{50} values of 580 to 2,100 nM.
 In contrast to many other phenethylamines and amphetamines, bupropion is not an agonist of the trace amine-associated receptor 1 (TAAR1).